ÆON - TRAJECTORIES OF LONGEVITY AND CRISPR

 Emilia Tikka designed a speculative scenario of a rejuvenation technology embodied as a device for daily use and narrated as a fictional story.
 The story told with a series of photographs, has been executed in a collaboration with photographer Zuzanna Kaluzna. ÆON illustrates a couple, who in the past as young adults, has made opposite choices to use the rejuvenating technology and now 60 years later has to face the consequences of this decision.
 The emotional story indicates how the possibility of so-called eternal life challenges us to face our own fears about loss and the threshold of death.
 The fictional scenario also functions as a metaphor for the constant loop of decay and rebirth as a central molecular process in all the living beings and the human drive to interfere these processes with novel biotechnologies.

-Selected amongst over 40 proposals received through STATE's Open Call, Emilia Tikka spent two months at the MDC Laboratories.
+Selected through STATE Festival's Open Call, Emilia Tikka spent two months at the MDC Laboratories.
 There, her research focussed on molecular hallmarks of aging and CRISPR/dCAS9 system.
 The project aims to question the human desires and dreams driving current biotechnological innovations in a scheme of human longevity. ÆON addresses societal dimensions of the idea of a prolonged lifespan underlying significant philosophical questions about human life, death and afterlife. ÆON is currently exhibited at State Studio in Berlin until January 2019.

 Photographer: Zuzanna Kaluzna